Luz/command_parser/README.md

 # command_parser
 Example of a parser written in rust.
-It uses the pest-parser to deal with vim like keybindings and demonstrates the results with ncurses.
+It uses the pest-parser to deal with vim like keybindings and demonstrates the results in crossterm.

 ## Purpose of this project
 Since the project [hexdino](https://github.com/Luz/hexdino) requires a more sophisticated logic than just some simple keybindings, this project should be a good base to simplify the code.
 It should be a nice playground.